rebeccalyu666/ROVER_MRI/README.md

 We demonstrate high-quality reconstruction of whole-brain T2-weighted MRI using our enhanced ROVER-MRI framework.

-Below is a comparison between the bicubic, LS-SRR, and our reconstructed high-resolution output (5× SR from 8 rotated views):
+Below is a comparison between the Bicubic, LS-SRR, and our reconstructed high-resolution output (5× SR from 8 rotated views):

 ![Comparison](BUMonkey_Results/bumonkey.png)